 The disparity in access to and high costs of digital services in the country indicate inadequate investments in digital infrastructure.
-The outdated laws and existing regulatory regime are ineffective to address high entry barriers in the digital services market, thereby limiting competition among service providers, affecting broadband prices, and restricting investments for infrastructure buildup and expansion, especially in geographically isolated and disadvantaged areas (GIDAs).
-A segment of Filipino population (including persons with
+The outdated laws and existing regulatory regime are ineffective in addressing high entry barriers in the digital services market, thereby limiting competition among service providers, affecting broadband and restricting prices, investments for infrastructure buildup and expansion, especially in geographically isolated and disadvantaged areas (GIDAs).
+A segment of Filipino population (including PWDs) also remains digitally excluded with the existing digital services not designed to cater to their special needs.